Ostorlab/oxo/README.md

 # OXO Scan Orchestration Engine

-OXO is a securitty scanning framewora built for modularity, scalability and simplicity. sddddddddddddddddddddd
+OXO is a security scanning framework built for modularity, scalability, and simplicity.

-OXO Engine combines specialized tools to work cohesively to find vulnerabilities and perform actions like recon, enumeration, fingerprinting ...
+OXO Engine combines specialized tools to work cohesively to find vulnerabilities and perform actions like recon, enumeration, fingerprinting, and more.

 * [Documentation](https://oxo.ostorlab.co/docs)